 Stage One

-Waitsia Stage 1, which includes the Xyris Production Facility, has been producing since 2016.
-Stage 1 has a maximum capacity of ~30 Terajoules per day, and is currently supplying the Western Australian domestic market via the Dampier to Bunbury Natural Gas Pipeline (DBNGP).
+The Xyris Production Facility has been operating since 2016 and has a maximum processing capacity of approximately 30 terajoules per day (TJ/day).
+The facility supplies natural gas to the Western Australian domestic market via the Dampier to Bunbury Natural Gas Pipeline (DBNGP), supporting reliable energy delivery across the state.

-During the development of Stage 1A, more than $6 million in service contracts were awarded to Mid West businesses that provided core services, such as pipeline construction, earthworks, concreting and electrical and instrumental construction.
-Local service providers helped to deliver the Waitsia Stage 1A on time and under budget.
+During the initial development phase, more than $6 million in service contracts were awarded to Mid West businesses delivering core project services, including pipeline construction, earthworks, concreting, and electrical and instrumentation works.
+Local service providers played a key role in delivering the project safely, on schedule and within budget.

 Xyris Gas Plant Expansion